MADE IN SHEFFIELD

 Songs pulse, heat up, and grow on an international level in a bastion of fearless creativity.
 Here is an essential chapter of musical history brought to relevant life and context in fun documentary.

-In this enthusiastic, if brief (it clocks in at only 52 minutes), documentary filmmaker Eve Wood charts the lineage of musicians whose music inspired modern-day bands such as "Stereolab," "Ladytron," and "Peaches."
+In this enthusiastic, if brief documentary (it clocks in at only 52 minutes), filmmaker Eve Wood charts the lineage of musicians whose music inspired modern-day bands such as "Stereolab," "Ladytron," "Client," and "Peaches."

 Get cool rewards when you click on the button to pledge your support through Patreon.